ArnoldZokas/grunt-ssh-multi-exec/README.md

   },
 });
 ```
-By default commands execute sequentially, in the order specified.
-This behaviour can be changed by setting `mode` option to `sequential`.
+Commands execute sequentially, in the order specified.
+By default, command sets are executed in against all specified hosts in parallel.
+To execute command sets against one host at a time, set `mode` option to `sequential`.

 ##Examples
 ###Single machine, single command